manticoresoftware/manticoresearch/manual/english/Starting_the_server/Manually.md

 Local mode creates or reuses `./manticore_data`, secures the directory to the current user, and uses:

+- `manticore_data/.manticore-local` as an explicit local-instance marker;
 - `manticore_data/searchd.sock` as an HTTP Unix socket;
 - `manticore_data/searchd.pid` as the PID file;
 - `manticore_data/searchd.log` as the server log;
 - `manticore_data` as the data directory for tables and binary logs.

-It does not open a TCP listener and does not use the globally configured instance.
-Connect with [`manticore`](Starting_the_server/Manticore.md), which automatically selects the local socket when `./manticore_data` exists:
+It does not open a TCP listener by default and does not use the globally configured instance.
+Connect with [`manticore`](Starting_the_server/Manticore.md), which automatically selects a directory containing a valid `.manticore-local` marker:

 ```bash
 manticore -e 'SHOW TABLES'